Savina-B/python-challenge2/README.md

 # python-challenge2

-#In this project, I created a python script analysing the financial records of a company and calculating each of the following values:
+In this project, I created a Python script analysing the financial records of a company and calculating each of the following values:
 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period
 - The changes in "Profit/Losses" over the entire period, and then the average of those changes